bluelibs/runner/README.md

 - TaskRunner (can run tasks definitions directly and within D.I. context)
 - EventManager (can emit and listen to events)

-Attention, it is not recommended to use these services directly, but they are exposed for advanced use-cases, for when you do not have any other way.
+Attention, we do not encourage you to use these services directly, unless you really have to, they are exposed for advanced use-case scenarios.

 ```ts
 import { task, run, event, globals } from "@bluelibs/runner";